Kernel Mean Embedding of Distributions: A Review and Beyond: Properties of the Mean Embedding

 The richness of RKHS was previously studied through the so-called \emph{universal} kernels \citep{Steinwart:2002:IKC}.
 Recall that a continuous positive definite kernel $k$ on a compact metric space $\inspace$ is said to be universal if the corresponding \gls{rkhs} $\hbspace$ is dense in the space of bounded continuous functions on $\inspace$ (Definition \ref{def:universal-kernel}).
 It implies that any kernel-based learning algorithms with universal kernels can in principle approximate any bounded continuous function $f$ arbitrarily well.
 Note that approximation in the RKHS norm implies the approximation in the sup norm by the continuity of the evaluation functional.
 It follows from Definition \ref{def:characteristic-kernel} and \citet[Theorem 8]{Gretton12:KTT} that all universal kernels are characteristic.
 Examples of universal kernels on a compact domain are Gaussian and Laplace kernels.
 On a discrete domain $\inspace=\{\x_1,\ldots,\x_n\}$, any strictly positive definite kernel, \eg, $k(\x,\x') = \mathds{1}_{\{\x=\x'\}}$, is universal \citep[Section 2.3]{Borgwardt06:MMD}.
 Overall, universality is stronger than the characteristic property, \ie, all universal kernels are characteristic, but not vice versa.
 Nevertheless, they match if the kernel is translation invariant, continuous, and decays to zero at infinity. \citet{Sriperumbudur2011} provides a comprehensive insight into this connection between universal and characteristic kernels.

 In non-Euclidean spaces, sufficient and necessary conditions for the characteristic RKHS on groups and semi-groups---\eg, periodic domains, rotation matrices, and $\rr^d_+$---are established in \citet{Fukumizu2009}. \citet{Christmann10:Kernels} studies universal kernels on non-Euclidean spaces and discusses the connection to characteristic kernels.
 Later, \citet{Nishiyama14:Chrac} establishes a connection between translation invariant kernels on $\rr^d$ and the infinitely divisible distributions.
-That is, the kernel is characteristic if it is generated by the bounded continuous density of a symmetric and infinitely divisible distribution---\ie, the probability of the sum of an arbitrary number of i.i.d. random variables---such as the $\alpha$-stable distribution.
+That is, the kernel is characteristic if it is generated by the bounded continuous density of a symmetric and infinitely divisible distribution.

 For applications involving statistical hypothesis testing, a characteristic kernel is essential because it ensures that we obtain the right test statistics asymptotically, although in practice we only have access to a finite sample.
 However, there are other application domains---for instance, predictive learning on distributional data \citep{Muandet12:SMM,Muandet13:OCSMM,Oliva14:FastD2R,Zoltan15:DistReg}---in which the uniqueness of the embeddings is not strictly required, and thereby the choice of kernel functions can be less restrictive.
-In such applications, it is better to interpret kernel $k$ as a \emph{filter function} which determines which frequency component of the corresponding characteristic functions appears in the embeddings, see,\eg, Example \ref{exp:characteristic-func}.
+In such applications, it is better to interpret kernel $k$ as a \emph{filter function} which determines which frequency component of the corresponding characteristic functions appears in the embeddings, see, \eg, Example \ref{exp:characteristic-func}.
 As a result, the shape of the kernel function in the Fourier domain can sometimes be more informative when choosing kernel functions.